sosanzma/spade_llm/docs/docs/guides/architecture.md

 1. **Receives XMPP messages** from other agents
 2. **Updates conversation context** with new information
-3. **Calls LLM provider** for intelligent responses
+3. **Calls LLM provider** for responses
 4. **Executes tools** when requested by the LLM
 5. **Routes responses** to appropriate recipients

-This is where the _magic happens_ - transforming simple messages into intelligent interactions.
+This is where the main processing occurs - transforming simple messages into interactions.

 ### **🧠 ContextManager**
 **Manages conversation state** across multiple concurrent discussions: